Logical Separability of Labeled Data Examples under Ontologies: Related Work and Applications

-We discuss in more detail related work and applications of our results, starting with concept learning in DL as first proposed in~\cite{DBLP:conf/ilp/BadeaN00}.
+We next discuss related work and applications of our results in concept learning in DL, query by example, generating referring expressions, and entity comparison.
+We start with concept learning in DL as first proposed in~\cite{DBLP:conf/ilp/BadeaN00}.
 Inspired by inductive logic programming, refinement operators are used to construct a concept that generalizes positive examples while not encompassing any negative ones.
 An ontology may or may not be present.
-There has been significant interest in this approach, both for weak separation~\cite{DBLP:conf/ilp/LehmannH09,DBLP:journals/ml/LehmannH10,Lisi15,DBLP:conf/aaai/SarkerH19} and strong separation~\cite{DBLP:conf/ilp/FanizzidE08,DBLP:conf/dlog/Lisi12}.
-Prominent systems include the {\sc DL Leaner} \cite{DBLP:conf/www/BuhmannLWB18,DBLP:journals/ws/BuhmannLW16}, {\sc DL-Foil}, {\sc YinYang}, and {\sc pFOIL-DL} \cite{DBLP:conf/ekaw/Fanizzi0dE18,DBLP:journals/apin/IannonePF07,Straccia15}.
+There has been significant interest in this approach, both for weak separation~\cite{DBLP:conf/ilp/LehmannH09,DBLP:journals/ml/LehmannH10,Lisi15,DBLP:conf/aaai/SarkerH19} and strong separation~\cite{DBLP:conf/ilp/FanizzidE08,DBLP:conf/dlog/Lisi12,DBLP:journals/fgcs/RizzoFd20}.
+Prominent systems include the {\sc DL Learner}~\cite{DBLP:conf/www/BuhmannLWB18,DBLP:journals/ws/BuhmannLW16}, {\sc DL-Foil}~\cite{DBLP:conf/ekaw/Fanizzi0dE18} and its extension {\sc DL-Focl} \cite{DBLP:conf/ekaw/0001FdE18}, SPaCEL~\cite{DBLP:journals/jmlr/TranDGM17}, {\sc YinYang}~\cite{DBLP:journals/apin/IannonePF07}, and {\sc pFOIL-DL}~\cite{Straccia15}.
 A method for generating strongly separating concepts based on bisimulations has been developed in~\cite{DBLP:conf/soict/HaHNNST12,DBLP:journals/vjcs/TranNH15,DBLP:journals/vjcs/TranNH15b} and an approach based on answer set programming was proposed in~\cite{DBLP:conf/aiia/Lisi16}.
 Algorithms for DL concept learning typically aim to be complete, that is, to find a separating concept whenever there is one.
 Complexity lower bounds for separability as studied in this paper then point to an inherent complexity that no such algorithm can avoid.
 Undecidability even means that there can be no learning algorithm that is both terminating and complete.
-The complexity of deciding separability in DL concept learning was first investigated in~\cite{DBLP:conf/ijcai/FunkJLPW19}.
-Computing least common subsumers (LCS) and most specific concepts (MSC) can be viewed as DL concept learning in the case that only positive, but no negative example are available~\cite{DBLP:conf/aaai/CohenBH92,Nebel91,DBLP:conf/ijcai/BaaderKM99,DBLP:conf/ijcai/ZarriessT13}.
+We note that computing least common subsumers (LCS) and most specific concepts (MSC) can be viewed as DL concept learning in the case that only positive, but no negative example are available~\cite{DBLP:conf/aaai/CohenBH92,Nebel91,DBLP:conf/ijcai/BaaderKM99,DBLP:conf/ijcai/ZarriessT13}.
 A recent study of LCS and MSC from a separability angle is in~\cite{aaaithis}.